peterkwells/uk-government-cats/README.md

 + enddate - ISO8601 compliant date for end of service
 + source - good evidence for the cat's record, for example a Wikipedia page or news article
 + twitterhandle - the cat's Twitter handle

+The person handling the pull request has responsibility for updating the [version of the data](https://registers.app/register/11:320) on [registers.app](https://registers.app/).

 ## Dashboard